undone-labs/nuxt3-starter/packages/docs/content/zero-core/components/tabbed-slider.md

 # Tabbed Slider

-A Slider component that is navigable through tabs corresponding to each slide.
+A slider component that is navigable through tabs corresponding to each slide.

 ## Props